Cloudmersive/Cloudmersive.APIClient.NodeJS.ImageRecognition/client/docs/EditApi.md

 var degrees = 1.2; // Number | Degrees to rotate the image; values range from 0.0 to 360.0.

+var imageFile = "/path/to/file.txt"; // File | Image file to perform the operation on.
+Common file formats such as PNG, JPEG are supported.

 var callback = function(error, data, response) {
   if (error) {